-The WRS proposes various initiatives promoting alignment in 'telling the welllington region's story'.
+The WRS proposes various initiatives promoting alignment in 'telling the Welllington region's story'.
 This includes destination marketing (tourism), migrant attraction, and information portal development.
 Some submitters (e.g. s 273 Property Council of NZ) see merit in promoting our strengths of lifestyle, accessibility and culture together with cluster industries.

-Some submitters are concerned that there is scope for duplication or confusion with programs of other agencies such as NZTE.
+Some submitters expressed concern that there is scope for duplication or confusion with programs of other agencies such as NZTE.

-S 140 (S Maggs) identifies useful information about the regions climate that could tackle incorrect impressions about the regions weather.
+S 140 (S Maggs) identified useful information about the region's climate that could tackle incorrect impressions about the region's weather.